New WCO guidelines to help Cameroon Customs assess the legality of timber trade

 Familiarising themselves with the guide was at the heart of a national timber trade workshop held for Cameroon Customs officers in Mbalmayo from 30th November to 1st December 2017.

-Organized by TRAFFIC with financial support from the UK Department for International Development (DFID), the meeting took place under the umbrella of a project on “Reinforcing Chinese government and industry action to reduce illegal timber in supply chains originating from Cameroon”.
+Organized by TRAFFIC with financial support from the UK Department for International Development (DFID) (FCDO), the meeting took place under the umbrella of a project on “Reinforcing Chinese government and industry action to reduce illegal timber in supply chains originating from Cameroon”.

 Worldwide the timber trade is estimated to be worth more than USD300 billion a year, but is severely undermined by illegal logging owing to weaknesses in forest policies, inadequate legal frameworks, and a lack of institutional capacity to maintain good forest governance.